osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% default %}

 Enabling the Ski map plugin is a quick way to setup OsmAnd Ski Map.
 The plugin can add the default profile for skiing.
-If it has not been used yet, the default Skiing profile has the Ski navigation and the Winter and ski map style already enabled.
+If it has not been used yet, the default Skiing profile has the Ski navigation and the Winter and ski map style already established for it.
 Otherwise, the profile would remember the settings of the latest use.

 To enable the Ski Map plugin, do the following: